Projects

 1. Controlling crystal growth via macromolecular additives

 Crystalline materials from the nanoscale to the macroscale are highly valued for their favorable optical, electrical, and mechanical properties.
-A crystal’s morphology and growth kinetics can be affected by other particles in the crystallizing solution, which can nucleate crystallization using areas of charge density that match the periodicity of the crystal lattice or, conversely, inhibit growth by binding to the surfaces of the crystal.
+A crystal’s morphology and formation kinetics can be affected by other particles in the crystallizing solution.
+Such additives can nucleate crystallization using areas of charge density that match the periodicity of the crystal lattice or, conversely, inhibit nucleation by stabilizing metastable precursors.
+Once a crystal nucleus has formed, additives can inhibit or promote growth by binding to the surface lattice.

-Our group will seek to design macromolecular additives to exert control over crystal growth in a variety of contexts such as material fabrication, thermal energy release from phase change materials, textile finishing, and drug formulation.
+Our group seeks to design macromolecular additives to exert control over crystal nucleation and growth; this work may have impact in a variety of contexts such as material fabrication, thermal energy release from phase change materials, textile finishing, and drug formulation.

 2. Development of strong, sustainable materials from mineralized biopolymers

-Our group will seek to develop new materials, including reinforced textiles and biodegradable alternatives to petroleum-derived plastics, by experimenting with ways to combine sustainably sourced biopolymers and inorganic salts.
+Our group seeks to develop new materials, including reinforced textiles and biodegradable alternatives to petroleum-derived plastics, by experimenting with ways to combine sustainably sourced biopolymers and inorganic salts.

-3. Creating neuron-like autonomous circuits in polymers and gels
+3. Creating ionic circuits in polymers and gels

 The past century of technological progress has been defined by electronic circuitry made of metals and semiconductors.
 The most versatile and powerful computing schemes yet known, however, are the nervous systems of living beings, which are ultimately circuits based on the transport of ions through aqueous media.
-Such systems exhibit several advantages over traditional electronics based on the materials they are composed of: they may be soft, biocompatible, and transparent, they may leverage solution-phase chemistry, and they may derive electrical power from chemical gradients.
+Elsewhere in biology, bioelectricity controls the contraction of muscles — or, more exotically, the discharge of hundreds of watts by the specialized organs of fish such as the electric eel.
+Such systems exhibit several advantages over traditional electronics based on the materials they are composed of: they may be soft, biocompatible, and transparent, they may leverage solution-phase chemistry, and they may derive electrical power from gradients in chemical potential.

-Taking inspiration from the form, function, and arrangement of neurons in animals, our group will seek to advance the development of synthetic ionic circuits in solvated polymer systems such as textiles and gels.
-An ultimate goal is to develop networked systems that couple sensors and actuators to produce complex, autonomous responses.
+Taking inspiration from these systems, our group seeks to advance the development of synthetic ionic circuits in solvated polymer systems such as textiles and gels.
+Goals include the development of neuron-like pairing of sensors and actuators across long distances and the generation of power from water evaporation.